chauvincent/CodeSprint-iOS/README.md

 Remarks:
 --------------------
-There are three golden rules of CodeSprint:
-ALWAYS!!, ALWAYS!!
-CHECK IN WITH YOUR TEAM:
+> **There are three golden rules of CodeSprint: ALWAYS!!, ALWAYS!!
+CHECK IN WITH YOUR TEAM:**

-What did you do yesterday?
+> - What did you do yesterday?
-What will you do today?
+> - What will you do today?
-Did you run into any issues?
+> - Did you run into any issues?